 The Manager also communicates with MPACT's investors on a regular basis through group/ individual meetings with investors, investor conferences and non-deal roadshows.
-Investor presentation slides used during such conferences and roadshows are also uploaded to SGXNET and MPACT's website to ensure Unitholders are kept up-to-date on material information.
+Investor presentation slides used during such conferences and roadshows are also uploaded to SGXNET and MPACT's website to ensure Unitholders are kept upto-date on material information.
 In addition to the Investor Relations team, the Manager's CEO and CFO, as well as the Co-Heads of Investments & Asset Management, are present at briefings and communication sessions where practicable to answer questions from investors, and analyst briefings are also conducted.
-Stakeholders can subscribe for email alerts to receive the latest updates on the Group and also contact the Investor Relations Department via a dedicated email address.
-Further details on the Manager's investor relations activities and efforts are found from pages 186 to 188 of this Annual Report.
+Members of the public can subscribe for email alerts to receive the latest updates on the Group and also contact the Investor Relations Department via a dedicated email address.
+Further details on the Manager's investor relations activities and efforts are found from pages 133 to 134 of this Annual Report.

 Minutes of general meetings recording the substantive and relevant comments made and questions raised by Unitholders are available to Unitholders for their inspection upon request.
-Minutes of general meetings (which record substantial and relevant comments and queries from Unitholders and the response from the Board and Management) are also available on MPACT's website at www.mapletreepact.com.
+Minutes of general meetings (which record substantial and relevant comments and queries from Unitholders and the responses from the Board and Management) are also available on MPACT's website at www.mapletreepact.com.

 MPACT's distribution policy is to distribute at least 90% of its taxable income, as well as its tax-exempt income (if any).
-For FY22/23, MPACT made four distributions to Unitholders. including the clean-up distribution for the period from 1 April 2022 to 20 July 2022 paid on 25 August 2022.
-Following the announcement on 27 October 2022, MPACT has adopted a quarterly reporting framework with effect from 3Q FY22/23.
-Consequently, any distributions to Unitholders has also been changed to a quarterly basis with effect from 3Q FY22/23.
+For FY23/24, MPACT made four distributions to Unitholders.